Jefino9488/Ai-Chatbot-Zapy/README.md

 ## Updation
-You can easily create and update the response and train the bot more by feeding more predefined questions and answers to it .
+You can easily create and update the response and train the bot more by feeding more predefined questions and answers to it.

 ![image](https://user-images.githubusercontent.com/89455522/206868572-2d3f6872-c6c8-4585-a7ab-a35a498180f1.png)

 ### Weather